Welcome to today's edition of the Rush 24-7 podcast.

 You know, Thomas Sowell has a column out today on this whole thing.

-Rivera took some heat because he he suggested that Trayvon Martin get rid of the hoodie for crying out loud.
+Rivera took some heat because he suggested that Trayvon Martin get rid of the hoodie for crying out loud.

 You're telling everybody who you are.

-Call it a hoodie for a reason.
+They call it a hoodie for a reason.

 You're a hood.

-Don't wear the and a lot of people had problem Harolo.
+And a lot of people had props.

-How dare you be so discriminatory?
+A rollover, how dare you be so discriminatory.

-Thomas Sowell's at wait a second here.
+Thomas Sowell said, wait a second here.

 It does matter how people dress.